 The Center encourages debate and feedback — through comments on recent posts or by email.

 Seth is a Professorial Lecturer in the Paul H. Nitze School of Advanced International Studies (SAIS) at Johns Hopkins University.
 He teaches, writes, and consults on issues related to fragile states, governance, and development.
 He is the author of Fixing Fragile States: A New Paradigm for Development (Praeger Security International, 2008) and a forthcoming book on poverty and state governance.
 A Wharton MBA and Palmer scholar, Seth has worked for several large multinationals and founded four companies.
 He speaks fluent Mandarin Chinese and Japanese.
-He lives in New York City.
+He lives in Washington, DC.
 For more information, click here.